High Abbotside: Geography

-The majority of the parish boundary runs along the A684 road from just west of Bainbridge to where the River Ure turns northwards.
-The western boundary then follows the river north to the county boundary with Cumbria.
+The southern and western parish boundary runs along the River Ure, close to the A684 road, from just west of Bainbridge to White Birks Hill and the border with Westmorland / Cumbria, near the source of the Ure (which is within the parish).
 The northern boundary runs south-east across the top of both Great Shunner Fell and Abbotside Common.
-In addition to the main settlements, there are several hamlets such as the Lunds, Blades, Litherskew, Fossdale, Simonstone, Cotterdale and West End.
+In addition to the main settlements, there are several hamlets such as Blades, Litherskew, Fossdale, Simonstone, Cotterdale, West End, and the Lunds (to the east of the Ure).

-The highest point in the Parish is Great Shunner Fell, the third highest peak in Yorkshire, at 2,349 ft.
+The highest point in the parish is Great Shunner Fell, the third highest peak in Yorkshire, at 2,349 ft.
 The Pennine Way crosses over the summit.
 The area has many small gills and becks that feed the main river system.
 There are extensive amounts of shake holes which are popular with cavers.
 One of the most notable natural features in the Parish is Hardraw Force, a waterfall with a drop of 100 ft.